 Six species of bat are present in the lakeshore during the warmer months.
 Most spend the winter in abandoned mines and caves throughout the Upper Peninsula.
 White-nose Syndrome, a disease that has devastated bat populations throughout the eastern half of the country, as of 2013 has not yet reached Michigan, but is moving closer.

-Extirpated mammalian species include caribou (Rangifer tarandus) and wolverine (Gulo gulo).
-Caribou historically ranged throughout the Upper Peninsula, but were rare by 1850 and last seen around 1910 probably disappearing due to habitat changes brought about by human activity.
+Extirpated mammal species include caribou and wolverine.
+Caribou historically ranged throughout the Upper Peninsula, but were rare by 1850 and last seen around 1910, likely disappearing due to habitat changes brought about by human activity.
 The last wolverine sighting in the Upper Peninsula occurred in the 1880s.

 Bears and Beech Bark Disease at Pictured Rocks NL (pdf)